EIvimeyCook/SORTEE.DCQC/README.md

 ---

 <p align="center">
-  Developed under the <a href="https://www.sortee.org/">Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE)</a>.
+  Developed by the <a href="https://www.sortee.org/">Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE)</a>.
 </p>